RHLS submits Amicus Brief to the 3rd Circuit in support of a homelessness case in Pottstown.

 In 2023, CJP and LASP sued the Borough of Pottstown for violating the constitutional rights of its unhoused residents by criminalizing sleeping outside when there was insufficient shelter capacity within the jurisdiction.
 The issue in this case closely parallels that of Grants Pass, recently argued before the US Supreme Court.
 RHLS’s amicus brief contends that Pottstown’s claim that criminalization is a necessary tool to address homelessness is fundamentally flawed.

 It highlighted empirical data and RHLS’s client experiences to demonstrate that housing and shelter are the most effective solutions to homelessness.
-The brief also underscores that while Pottstown has the authority to permit shelter operations within its jurisdiction to address the crisis, it weaponizes its zoning code to outright prohibit them, thereby creating the crisis they seek to punish.
+The brief also underscores that while Pottstown has the authority to permit shelter operations within its jurisdiction to address the crisis, it weaponizes its zoning code to prohibit them outright, thereby creating the crisis they seek to punish.

 A federal court decision issued Nov.
 28, 2023, protected the constitutional rights of Pottstown College Drive Encampment residents experiencing homelessness.
 The ruling granted a preliminary injunction, in part, for plaintiffs, Better Days Ahead Outreach, Inc. et al. Judge Mia R. Perez, of the U.S. District Court for the Eastern District of Pennsylvania, cited the Eighth Amendment protection against cruel and unusual punishment as the basis of her decision.